 Head outside and spend some time in the Patio de los Naranjos (Orange Patio), which sounds so much more romantic in Spanish!
 This is a lovely space, tranquil and shaded and in winter every tree will be drooping with heavy, juicy oranges.

-If you do nothing else in Cordoba in one day, visit the Mezquita!
-A guided tour will help you understand the fascinating history and architecture of this building, get your priority tickets here.
+If you do nothing else in your 24 hours in Córdoba, visit the Mezquita.
+A guided tour will help you understand the fascinating history and architecture of this building, get your priority Mezquita Córdoba tickets here.

 Visit the Alcázar de los Reyes Cristianos